cs3216/cs3216.github.io/assignments/facebook.md

 By accepting the Privacy Policy, you express consent to our collection, storage, use and disclosure of your personal information as described in this Privacy Policy.
-This Privacy Policy is effective upon acceptance for new users and is otherwise effective on <span>Wednesday, 8 August 2016</span>.
+This Privacy Policy is effective upon acceptance for new users and is otherwise effective on Monday, 8 August 2016.

 ### Definitions